designer2k2/warpi/README.md

 # warpi
-"GUI" script running on a Raspberry Pi 4, handling the startup, conversion and shutdown procedure.
+"GUI" script running on a Raspberry Pi 4 (and 3b), handling the startup, conversion and shutdown procedure.

 ## Setup: